 None of the Vancouver's papers attempted to pick the story up.

-At the beginning of September, Brian Fewster, Mark Bauer and I began an investigation that continued for several months as we pursued different paths, securing assistance from a variety of surprisingly helpful people.
+At the beginning of September, Brian Fewster, Mark Bauer & the reporter began an investigation that continued for several months as we pursued different paths, securing assistance from a variety of surprisingly helpful people.

 Our source of information was the newspaper article.